qiyaoliang/Quantum-Deep-Learning/README.md

 # Quantum Deep Learning with Qiskit
 ### Team Ube Pancake
 ## Project Background and Overview
 Recent advances in many fields have accelerated the demand for classification, regression, and detection problems from few 2D images/projections.
 Often, the heart of these modern techniques utilize neural networks, which can be implemented with deep learning algorithms.
-In our project, we implement and extend a quantum analog of the classical implementation following the example of Hybrid quantum-classical Neural Networks with PyTorch and Qiskit, [an example from the Qiskit Textbook](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html#quantumlayer).
+In our neural network architecture, we embed a dynamically programmable quantum circuit, acting as a hidden layer, to learn the correct parameters to correctly classify handwritten digits from the MNIST database.
+By starting small and making incremental improvements, we successfully reach a stunning ~95% accuracy on identifying previously unseen digits from 0 to 7 using this architecture!

 **For our most RECENT work, see folder [MNIST/0-7 3-qubit](https://github.com/liangqiyao990210/Quantum-Deep-Learning/tree/master/MNIST/0-7%203qubits%2010epochs%2095%25), where we train our hybrid quantum-classical network to get 94.7% accuracy on MNIST handwritten digits from 0 to 7.**